o2ac/o2ac-ur/catkin_ws/src/o2ac_assembly_database/README.md

 │
 ├── src/o2ac_assembly_database           # python package for loading/storing assemblies and publishing them to tf
 │   │
-│   ├── parts_reader.py                  # python module for internal use (in assy.py) to read the assembly configurations
+│   ├── parts_reader.py                  # Handles the parts and collision object loading
-│   ├── assy.py                          # python module that provides the functionality of the package
+│   ├── assembly_reader.py               # Handles the assembly tree structure and publishing to TF
-│   ├── visualize_metadata.py            # python module for visualizing the object metadata (subframes and grasps) │
+│   ├── visualize_metadata.py            # For visualizing the object metadata (subframes and grasps)
+│
 ├── config                               # directory containing config info for the assemblies │   │